Amin-Matola/SimpleBase/README.md

 - Just click on the **View json** on the sidebar of the project, and you are good to go.
 ![Simple Base Json Conversion](http://amix.pythonanywhere.com/static/projects/bs2.PNG)

+5. [ ] **Merge** tables/records
+- You are not but free to manipulate the data in hand; the Tracker also allows you to merge your tables no matter how many you choose.
+- Just click on **Merge** button, seen below the tables, and select the tables you want to merge, hence you are done.

 This is the record tracker for the Simple Base project, the documentation for the core Command Program  and efficient usage can be found at:
 [Simple Base Documentation](http://learners.pythonanywhere.com/simplebase?doc=true).